 How much protein is in an egg?
 A whopping 6.29 grams.
-Eggs are one of the many delicious, high-protein foods that taste great on their own, and it isn’t hard to peel and slice them and toss them in Tupperware for later.
+Eggs are one of the many delicious, protein-containing foods that taste great on their own, and it isn’t hard to peel and slice them and toss them in Tupperware for later.

 Pro tip: Here’s how to make hard-boiled eggs.

 And cottage cheese is “hip” again — and incredibly versatile: Add it to your next pan of mac-n-cheese to cut calories and make creamy and rich-tasting.
 Or swap it into any dip that calls for sour cream.
 It’s best to choose low-fat (not nonfat) cottage cheese (which is 1-2% fat) as opposed to full fat (which is 4%).

-3. Canned Fish
+4. Canned Fish

-4. Nuts and Seeds
+5. Nuts and Seeds

 A typical selection of mixed nuts contains 5.5 grams of protein per ounce, while almonds have 6 grams per ounce, and pumpkin seeds have 5.2 grams per ounce.
-But the true heavy hitter of this category is peanuts, which clock in at 6.9 grams of protein per ounce.
+But the real heavy hitter of this category is peanuts, which clock in at 6.9 grams of protein per ounce.

 Edamame is also one of the few plant-based complete protein sources, which is great news for vegans and vegetarians.

-6. Beef Jerky
+7. Beef Jerky